ARM-software/psa-api/design/rfc-01-fwu-suit/rfc-01.rst

     This state is distinct from the FETCHING state used following transfer of the envelope, because the installation process can be destructive of the active firmware images, and aborting the update at this point is more complex as updated firmware will need to be reverted.

-*   24: As for the earlier processing phase, the Update client uses ``psa_fwu_process()`` to process of the installation commands sequences.
+*   24: As for the earlier processing phase, the Update client uses ``psa_fwu_process()`` to process the Installation Procedure command sequences.
 If this sequence requests additional payloads, this results in payload fetch requests, in the same manner as in the FETCHING state, see steps 7 - 21 in `Figure 3 <fig-fetch_>`_.

-*   26: After the SUIT installation has completed, the system can then load and invoke the updated firmware.
+*   26: After the SUIT installation has completed, the system can perform the SUIT Invocation Procedure for the updated firmware.

 Fetching during install (after reboot)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In systems where the installation occurs following reboot, or in a special execution state of the system, the implementation might choose to use the Firmware Update API between a trusted installer and a payload fetcher application.
+In systems where the installation occurs following reboot, or in a special execution state of the system, the implementation might choose to use the Firmware Update API between the trusted installer and a payload fetcher application.
 Although the interfaces used for this can be implementation-defined, `Figure 5 <fig-installer_>`_ is an example of how this could be done using the Firmware Update API.

 .. _fig-installer: